TSA Pre-Check Guide

 Benefits of TSA Precheck

-Children under the age of twelve are included in TSA Precheck membership, making the program ideal for families with young children, who often find long waits in security lines difficult.There are some limitations to TSA precheck perks.
-The TSA reserves the right to pull randomly selected travelers for extra screening, and you may still have to take off shoes and belts with metal parts before going through the metal detector.
+The TSA reserves the right to pull randomly selected travelers for extra screening, and in some circumstances, you may still have to remove shoes and belts with metal parts before going through the metal detector.
 Overall, however, you get through security faster and with less hassle.

-How Much Does TSA Precheck Cost?
+How Much is TSA Precheck?

-There are over 380 enrollment centers throughout the United States.
 Depending on your location, you may have to wait several weeks for an appointment.
 While it is possible to drop into an enrollment center without an appointment to complete your TSA Precheck application, it’s not recommended, as the center may not be able to accommodate you.

 A TSA Precheck application appointment takes approximately ten minutes.
 Bring a valid photo ID and proof of citizenship or immigration documentation.
 You’ll be fingerprinted, asked a few questions, and undergo a background check.